skapy-skar/megapkmnacm/README.txt

 1)csvfile.py

+   pandas:this is a data analyzing library

+   a function csv is defined with df as its parameter in the function:
+         1)a new column to the df data is added named Mega Evolution with its content being Yes and No depending on if the pokemon is MegaEvolved or not.
+The fact that the Name contained the term Mega in it if the pokemon was mega evolved is used to make this column....Meganium being the exception was dealt seperately.
+         2)2 lists keepem and numstuff are created where the names of columns i want are put in and then get concatenated to a new data file called dfp.
+         3)this function returns dfp(the processed csv file)

-pandas:this is a data analyzing library fp:this is the file path of the CSV dataset. pd.read_csv(fp):reads the CSV file and stores it in a pandas(df). df["Name"].apply(lambda x: "Yes" if "Mega" in x else "No"):this checks if "Mega" is in the Pokemon's name if "Mega" is found, it labels it "Yes", otherwise "No".the result goes to Mega_Evolution
+   the parameter df represents the read csv file. fp(main.py):this is the file path of the CSV dataset. df=pd.read_csv(fp):reads the CSV file and stores it in df dfp=csv(df):gives the processed table.

-df.drop(columns=["#", "Name"], inplace=True)
-this removes index number and column names because they're unnecessary for training inplace=True: ensures changes apply directly to df without needing to reassign it

-return df:returns the edited dataset

-fp:stores the path to the Pokemon dataset

-df = load_data(fp):loads the dataset and processes it

-df.head():displays the first few rows

-df["Mega_Evolution"].value_counts():counts how many "Yes" and "No" labels exist